MooersLab/org-mode-voice-in/README.md

 ## Introduction
 Org-mode-related voice commands for the browser-based Voice In.
 The utilization of these custom commands requires a subscription to Voice In Plus.
-Voice In works only in Google Chrome.
+Plugins are available for Google Chrome and Microsoft Edge.
 It works in any text area, such as in:

 - markdown documents in GitHub while in the editing mode
 - markdown documents in Jupyter Lab and Jupyter Notebooks
-- markdown documents in 750words.com
+- markdown documents in 750words.com (I was grandfathered in and have a lifelong account.)
+- markdown documents in Write Honey (a free alternative to 750words.com).
 - tex documents on Overleaf.com
 - Gmail
 - Outlook webmail
 - Might work in a docker-hosted Emacs

 Org-mode is an advanced form of Markdown that has strong support for the following activities:

 - outlining
 - time and project management through the org-agenda package
-- Knowledge Management through the that zettelkasten method implemented in org-roam
+- Knowledge Management through the zettelkasten method implemented in the org-roam package for Emacs.
 - academic manuscript preparation with exports to PDF and several alternative packages for inserting citations
 - the preparation of blog posts the export to HTML
 - book preparation leveraging the features of LaTeX